Historical Football Kits

 Background

-In 1913 the club changed its name to Gillingham FC and dropped its black and white kit in favour of red and blue shirts emblazoned with the borough's coat of arms.
-The striped shirts returned after World War One but success in the Southern League continued to elude the team and in 1920 they finished bottom.
+In 1912-13 the club dropped their black and white kit in favour of red gillingham FC crest 1913and blue shirts emblazoned with the town coat of arms and the following season changed their name to Gillingham FC.
+The striped shirts returned after World War One but success in the Southern League continued to gillingham fc crest 1937elude the team and in 1920 they finished bottom.
 They were saved from relegation, however, because the Football League decided to incorporate all the Southern League First Division teams into the new Third Division.
 In their first season, Gillingham finished bottom and had to apply for re-election.
 Fans had very little to celebrate over the next few years as the club regularly finished in or near the re-election zone.
-A change of colours from black and white to plain blue shirts did nothing to improve things and in 1938, the club faced re-election for the fifth time in seventeen years.
-On this occasion they lost their place to Ipswich Town.
+A change of colours from black and white to plain blue shirts did nothing to improve things and nor did the addition of a crude badge in 1937-38.
+At the end of the season the club faced re-election for the fifth time in seventeen years gillingham FC crest 1953and on this occasion they lost their place to Ipswich Town.

 Sources